dongshins/EKC_ontology/README.md

 # Ontology using Protégé : EKC Data Model

-The EKC Ontology is a domain-specific vocabulary for encoding relationships among historical facts, sources, persons, and works in traditional Korean culture.
+The EKC Ontology is a domain-specific vocabulary for modeling relationships among historical facts, source documents, persons, and locations in Korean cultural heritage.
+Initially developed during the Encyclopedic Archives of Korean Culture digitization project at the Academy of Korean Studies and refined through various digital humanities projects.

 **Developed** since 2016 under [**the Center for Digital Humanities** in **the Academy of Korean Studies**](https://dh.aks.ac.kr/).